 When we first installed our liner it was with the recognition that one day we would be installing new paving stones.
 We actually ended up doubling our work because of that; we had to re-support the pond when we updated the walkway.
 This is how the walkway looked before we installed the new pavers.
 As you can see the liner is level and sits on top of the stone slab.

 To dress is up, we bought natural flagstone and placed it all around the edges of the liner to hide it.
 Be sure to buy different thicknesses so you’re able to stack it up to different levels since you’ll have higher gaps in the back and side than the front where it meets up with the walkway!

-Here’s how the pond looked before we updated the walkway with new pavers.
+Here’s how our interim pond looked before we updated the walkway with new pavers.
 It looked quaint, but there was still lots of room for improvement; we knew we could do even better!

 Notice that the flagstone around the edge looks a little skimpy?
 That’s because we didn’t buy enough initially.
-It’s sometimes hard to judge how much you’ll need until you’ve got the stone on site!
-Oh well, just be prepared to take another trip back to the stone yard.
-Between our front and back yards, we were on a first name basis with everyone at the stone yard by the time we were done!
+It’s sometimes hard to judge how much you’ll need until you’ve got the stone on site.
+Oh well, another trip back to the stone yard!
+Between our front and back yards, we’re on a first name basis with everyone there!

 When we finally got around to updating the old stone on the walkway from concrete slabs to pavers (before and after shown below) we wanted to be able to easily pull the liner out of the hole so we could power wash it each Spring and then put it back, ready to fill with clean water.